Water Testing

 Notes about results:

 1. When a lab reports test data, they include a ‘reporting limit’.
 This means that their equipment and method is less accurate below that level.
 Below that level, they can confirm the results are relatively low, but exactly how low would only be an estimate.
-Reporting limits are typically determined at least once a year through testing and/or statistical review of data, but may also be changed more frequently if there is a significant change in the equipment or method.
+Reporting limits are typically determined at least once a year through testing and/or statistical review of data but may also be changed more frequently if there is a significant change in the equipment or method.
 Since our samples have been tested in different labs at different times, the reporting limits vary.

 2. BRL = below reporting limit.
 This means the result reported was below the lab’s limit as described above.

 3. Re-tests are always offered after a high lead result.
-Customers are asked to remove and clean faucet screens (aerators) and flush all of the plumbing in the home in case the source of elevated lead is particles that are caught in the plumbing.
+Customers are asked to remove and clean faucet screens (aerators) and flush all the plumbing in the home in case the source of elevated lead is particles that are caught in the plumbing.
 A new test kit is provided to confirm if that helped, and to help identify where the source may be.
 If the issue is not resolved, additional referrals are made.

 4. Addresses are approximate only.
 If your home was tested for lead, a results letter was sent to the property.